BloodD/LabBNU/README.md

 LabBNU
 ======

-This repo contains code utilities when I am working at BNU lab.
+This repo contains code utilities when I work at BNU lab.

 Relative work:
 --------------